 On the 1st May 1925 the Chief Officer, Col Marshall promised his assistance to get the C.F.B.B to grant the formation of the Brigade if it could be guaranteed that the station could be built again within a certain time of 90 Days.

-The following week another meeting was held and the station and its size discussed, the decision was that a building of 30′ x 14′ was to be built and the necessary suppliers would be contacted and a working bee set for the 8th June 1925.
+The following week another meeting was held and the station and its size discussed, the decision was that a building of 30′ x 14′ was to be built and the necessary

 In early June the committee was informed of an objection from a resident that the station was being constructed in front of his property, this objection was overturned and construction commenced.